You can be held responsible if your child repeatedly gets into trouble or if you don’t take reasonable steps to control their behaviour.

 Each of these support you in stopping your child from getting in trouble again.

-Parenting programmes are run by the local youth offending team and other youth justice organisations, like charities.
+Parenting programmes are run by the local youth offending team and other youth justice organisations or charities.

 Each programme will be different depending on your circumstances and what’s best for your child.